spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-separate-endpoint-bootstraps.md

 Gateway and ZedRestApi requests require a different stack of plugins to be processed with.
 Separation of the application bootstrapping into individual endpoints reduces the number of wired plugins which improves the performance of request processing.

-To separate application bootstrapping into individual endpoints, follow the steps below.
+To separate application bootstrapping into individual endpoints, take the following steps:

 ### 1) Update modules using Composer